praxent-davidmartinez/bluebird-docker-container/README.md

 docker pull php:7.0-apache
 ```

-*cd into the repository directory:*
+*cd into the repository directory, please run all of the following commands from this directory:*

 ```
 cd bluebird